apache/incubator-heron/website/content/docs/developers/python/spouts.md

 any python objects.
 Unlike the Java implementation, `OutputCollector` doesn't exist in the Python implementation.

-* The `log()` method is to log an arbitrary message, optionally providing a logging level.
+* The `log()` method is used to log an arbitrary message, and its outputs are redirected to the log file of the component.
+It accepts an optional argument which specifies the logging level.
 By default, its logging level is `info`.

-Log outputs are redirected to the log file of the component. **Warning:** due to internal issue, you should NOT output anything to `sys.stdout` or `sys.stderr`; instead, you should use this method to log anything you want.
+    **Warning:** due to internal issue, you should **NOT** output anything to `sys.stdout` or `sys.stderr`; instead, you should use this method to log anything you want.

 * In order to declare the output fields of this spout, you need to place a class attribute `outputs` as a list of `str` or `Stream`.
-Note that unlike Java, `declareOutputFields` do not exist in the Python implementation.
+Note that unlike Java, `declareOutputFields` does not exist in the Python implementation.
+Moreover, you can optionally specify the output fields from the `spec()` method from the `optional_outputs`.
+For further information, refer to [this page](../topologies).

 * You will use the `spec()` method to define a topology and specify the location of this spout within the topology, as well as to give component-specific configurations.